 In his forward to the new report, the UN Secretary-General notes “I appreciate the report’s focus on the centrality of the Charter of the United Nations and international law as well as the importance of States exercising responsibility.
 The recommendations point the way forward for anchoring ICT security in the existing framework of international law and understandings that govern State relations and provide the foundation for international peace and security.”
 He adds “As the group notes, the United Nations plays an important role in promoting dialogue among Member States on the issue of security in the use of ICTs and in further developing international cooperation in this field.”

 On 27 December 2013, the UN General Assembly unanimously adopted resolution 68/243, in which it took note of the outcome of the 2012/2013 GGE and requested the Secretary-General to establish a new GGE that would report to the General Assembly in 2015.
 The new GGE, with 20 experts, held its first meeting in New York in July 2014, and elected Brazil as the Chair.
-The Group held it's second session in Geneva in January 2015 and will have two more meetings in 2015.
+The Group held it's second session in Geneva in January 2015 and will have two more meetings in 2015 in New York.